wombleton/gitlaw-nz/acts/A/Airport Authorities Act 1966.md

     _airport authority_ means a local authority for the time being authorised under [section 3][5] to establish, maintain, operate, or manage an airport; and includes any person or association of persons authorised under subsection (3) of that section to exercise the powers of a local authority

-    _airport company_ means a company registered under the Companies Act 1955 or the [Companies Act 1993][28], as the case may be, that is for the time being authorised under [section 3(3)][5] to exercise the functions of a local authority under that section
+    _airport company_ means a company registered under the [Companies Act 1993][28] that is for the time being authorised under [section 3(3)][5] to exercise the functions of a local authority under that section

     _charge_ includes a fee or due and also includes rent payable under any lease